CCN-Support/CCN_Wiki/docs/source/mri.rst

 ~~~~~~~~~~~~~~~
 All volunteers who would like to join a lab and gain valuable research experience at the Staglin Center are required to undergo the full onboarding process with the `UCLA Health Sciences Volunteer Program <https://www.uclahealth.org/Volunteer/ucla-health-sciences-volunteer-program>`_.

 Their duties and responsibilites are outlined in accordance with the `Staglin Volunteer Addendum <https://drive.google.com/file/d/1zPvjn6u_a6ogrXOi2bJVTLCrzhcw35qz/view?usp=sharing>`_.
 Please read it over carefully.
+In short:

-- In short, volunteers are not allowed to have direct physical contact with research participants or operate the scanner unless dealing with an emergency.
+- Volunteers are not allowed to have direct physical contact with research participants or operate the scanner unless dealing with an emergency.
 Their role should be limited to tasks that do not involve handling the scanner or touching the subject, such as operating the task computer.
 This is true even for volunteers who have completed safety certification.

 - All volunteers must still complete CCN's full safety certification process in order to serve as a Secondary User during scans at CCN.
 This is because, as Secondary Users, they must still be aware of CCN's protocols and prepared to respond in an emergency situation.
 In the event that urgent, life-saving action is needed, they must already be knowledgeable about emergency equipment and familiar with basic console operation (e.g., "which button stops a scan?"), even if they are not permitted to use it under normal circumstances.